How quality early learning benefits children, families and our whole society

 Giving children the opportunity to attend quality early childhood education for at least two days a week helps them to understand and manage their emotions, learn social skills like how to share and take turns as well as how to focus so they are able to handle the structure of the school environment.

-A recent Australian study found that children who attend a high-quality early learning program in the year before school are up to 40 per cent ahead of their peers by the time they reach Year 3.
+- Children who attend a quality early childhood program in the year before school are up to 40 per cent ahead of their peers by the time they reach Year 3 in primary school (Warren & Haisken-DeNew, 2013).

 Participating in early learning adds to Australia's future prosperity by increasing our Gross Domestic Product.
 Research by Price Waterhouse Coopers found that the participation of vulnerable children in quality early learning would add $13.3 billion to our GDP by 2050.